-641 DIAGNOSIS AND TREATMENT OF PERFORMANCE

-DIFFICULTIES IN ELEMENTARY SCHOOL MATHEMATICS

-Examination of implications of contemporary mathematics learning theory on diagnosticremedial process.

-645 PROBLEMS IN ELEMENTARY SCIENCE EDUCATION

-Examination of influence of new curricular designs in elementary science.
+- 641 DIAGNOSIS AND TREATMENT OF PERFORMANCE DIFFICULTIES IN ELEMENTARY SCHOOL MATHEMATICS 2 credits Examination of implications of contemporary mathematics learning theory on diagnosticremedial process 645 PROBLEMS IN ELEMENTARY SCIENCE EDUCATION 2 credits Examination of influence of new curricular designs in elementary science.
 Emphasis on inquiry, investigation and discovery and their impact on total elementary school curriculum.
 650 EDUCATION AND THE YOUNG CHILD 2 credits Content centered on educational settings of young children from birth through five years.

-666 INDIVIDUALIZED INSTRUCTION: LEARNING STYLE IDENTIFICATION AND RESOURCE PRESCRIPTION

-Perequisites: permission of instructor and 630.
-Individual learning style characteristics, practical approaches in individualization of instruction, multisensory resource development and

-695,6 FIELD EXPERIENCE: MASTER'S Prerequisites: permission of adviser and department head.
+666 INDIVIDUALIZED INSTRUCTION: LEARNING STYLE IDENTIFICATION AND RESOURCE PRESCRIPTION Prerequisites: permission of instructor and 630.
+Individual learning style characteristics, practical approaches in individualization of instruction, multisensory resource development and prescription.
+695.6 FIELD EXPERIENCE: MASTER'S 1-2 credits each Prerequisites: permission of adviser and department head.
 On-the-job experience related to student's course of study.

-Prerequisites: permission of adviser and department head.
-Selected areas of independent investigation as determined by adviser and related to student's academic needs.

-698 MASTER'S PROBLEM

-Prerequisite: permission of adviser.
+697 INDEPENDENT STUDY 1-3 credits Prerequisites: permission of adviser and department head.
+Selected areas of independent nvestigation as determined by adviser and related to student's academic needs.
+698 MASTER'S PROBLEM 2-4 credits Prerequisite: permission of adviser.
 In-depth study of a research problem in education.
 Student must be able to demonstrate critical and analytical skills in dealing with a problem in elementary education.
-699 THESIS RESEARCH

-Prerequisites: 5100:640 and permission of adviser and department head.
+699 THESIS RESEARCH 4-6 credits Prerequisites: 5100.640 and permission of adviser and department head.
 In-depth research investigation.
 Student must be able to demonstrate necessary competencies to deal with research problems in elementary education.

-732 SUPERVISION OF INSTRUCTION IN THE ELEMENTARY SCHOOL Supervisory role of elementary principal and other supervisory personnel

-780 SEMINAR IN ELEMENTARY EDUCATION

-(May be repeated) intensive examination of following areas of elementary school instruction: children's literature, curriculum development, language arts, mathematics, reading, science, social studies, early childhood, critical analysis of children's literature, art, human sexuality, computers and middle school
+732 SUPERVISION OF INSTRUCTION IN THE ELEMENTARY SCHOOL 2 credits Supervisory role of elementary principal and other supervisory personnel 780 SEMINAR IN ELEMENTARY EDUCATION 2 credits (May be repeated) Intensive examination of following areas of elementary school instruction: children's literature, curriculum development, language arts, mathematics, reading, science, social studies, early childhood, critical analysis of children's literature, art, human sexuality, - computers and middle school.

-781 RESIDENCY SEMINAR

-Two-hour weekly meeting for elementary doctoral student in residence.
+781 RESIDENCY SEMINAR Two-hour weekly meeting for elementary doctoral student in residence.

-799 RESEARCH PROJECTS IN ELEMENTARY EDUCATION 1-2 credits Prerequisites: permission of adviser and department head.
-In-depth investigation of specific problem pertinent to elementary education.

-895,6,7 FIELD EXPERIENCE FOR ELEMENTARY

-DOCTORAL STUDENT Prerequisites: permission of adviser and department head.
+2 credits - 799 RESEARCH PROJECTS IN ELEMENTARY EDUCATION 1-2 credits Prerequisites: permission of adviser and department head.
+In-depth investigation of specific problem pertinent to elementary education. - 895,6,7 FIELD EXPERIENCE FOR ELEMENTARY 1-2 credits each DOCTORAL STUDENT Prerequisites: permission of adviser and department head.
 Designed to help student preparing to teach methods course at college level.

-(May be repeated for a total of six credits) Prerequisites: permission of adviser and department head.
-Selected areas of independent investigation as determined by adviser and related to student's academic needs.
+- 698 INDEPENDENT STUDY 1-3 credits (May be repeated for a total of six credits) Prerequisites: permission of adviser and department head.
+Selected areas of independent investigation as determined by adviser and related to student's academic needs. - 899 DISSERTATION 1-20 credits Prerequisites: permission of adviser and department head.

-899 DISSERTATION

-Prerequisites: permission of adviser and department head.
 Study and in-depth analysis of a research problem in elementary education.